Last updated on June 27th, 2026 at 03:44 pm

 Places to eat

-These restaurants are definitely on my list:
+These restaurants are definitely on our list:

 - Cowpoke’s Watering Hole, Sebring.
 You don’t go to Sebring without eating at least one meal at this popular steakhouse on U.S. 27 between Lake Placid and Sebring.